top of page

 MA, LPC, ADHD-CCSP

-Explorer.
+Skier.
 Amateur Gardner.
 Music Historian.

-How Can I Help?
+How I Help

 Relationship and complex trauma therapy offers a warm, supportive space to explore how past experiences may still be shaping your relationships today.
 Together, we’ll untangle old patterns, build self-trust, and help you feel more connected—to yourself and to others.
 Our work will empower you to: